fadion/ValidatorAssistant/README.md

 # ValidatorAssistant

-Keep Laravel Controllers thin and reuse code by organizing validation rules and messages into simple classes.
-ValidatorAssistant is a small library built to be extended by those classes, so they can easily use Laravel's Validation system and a few additional features.
+Keep Laravel Controllers thin and reuse code by organizing validation rules and messages into dedicated classes.
+ValidatorAssistant is a small library built to be extended by those classes, so they can easily use Laravel's Validation system and a few additional features like subrules, scopes and binding.

 ## Installation